s7711/image2cnc/README.md

 The user interface of the software is not very good, you have to modify the python code directly.
 Also, beware because I used python 2.7 and I have tried to update it to python 3, but I have not carved anything with the python 3 output yet.
 Be really careful.

 The software takes each line of the image (scanning X, with constant Y), starting from the bottom (X0Y0 = bottom left of the image).
-Each row (constant Y) is starting from X0 to Xend.The Z height comes from the intensity (RGB images are turned to greyscale).
+Each row (constant Y) runs from from X0 to Xend.
+The Z height comes from the intensity (RGB images are turned to greyscale).
 Then the next row is cut (next Y).
 The program cuts both directions (conventional and climb).

 The settings are:
 * px2mm - set the scale of how big each pixel should be in mm